Projects & Community Programmes

 It Takes a Village to raise a child, and a community to raise a village

 In the Eastern region of Ghana, West Africa is a small village called Okurase.
 The village is known for its rich cultural craftsmanship in making drums.
 I was introduced to this village in 2010 by Brother Powerful and his sister Nana whilst planning the first Ghana Experience tour for 2011.
 During the tour we visit the Nkabon Centre, Junior High School and participate in drum and dance workshop.
-We are currently raising funds for Classroom Electricity and Sportswear.
+We have raised funds for Classroom Electricity, Stationary, Female sanitary towels and Sportswear.
 Check out what we have been up to in Okurase

 In September 2010, I was fortunate to visit several Shea Butter villages in Tamale, Northern Region of Ghana, for the purpose of sourcing raw Shea Butter to sell and use to make home made moisturisers.
 I was overwhelmed by the vast majority of women who were happy and hard working in keeping with the traditional method of processing Shea Butter.